Skip navigation

 Registering with a doctor/GP

 Taking care of your health and wellbeing is crucial while at University.
-One of the first steps to take after arriving in Newcastle is to register with a local doctor's surgery, also known as a General Practitioner or GP.
+One of the first steps to take if you are relocating to Newcastle is to register with a local doctor's surgery, also known as a General Practitioner or GP.
 This ensures you can access medical care when needed.
 Please register as soon as possible - do not wait until you are unwell.

-For more information and advice on how to do this, see the Registering with a doctor/GP article in your Student Portal.
+For more information and advice on how to do this, please see the Registering with a GP article in your Student Portal.

 Opening a Bank Account